RP.20.01

 Significance

-The WRAP Around project addresses the challenge of supporting families experiencing AVITH.
+Findings from the WRAP around project address the challenge of supporting families experiencing AVITH.
 The PIPA project highlighted the complexity of needs across many families who may experience AVITH as one component of this challenge.
-The collaboration is therefore designed to capture data from service responses which work primarily with families from marginalised populations and those who are experiencing complex needs.
+The collaboration with Drummond Street Services was therefore designed to capture data from service responses which work primarily with families who are experiencing complex needs.

-Capturing data across family ecosystems, the WRAP Around project will provide new evidence to support the development of interventions which can address all family members.
-This includes the development of a whole-of-family, collaborative practice framework which can be adopted by services responses around Australia.
+The WRAP around project provides new evidence to support the development of interventions which can address all family members.
+This includes the development of a whole-of-family, collaborative practice framework which can be adopted by services around Australia.

 Researchers